joindin/joindin-api/event_comments.md

 To create a new comment, POST the comment body in an array element called ``comment`` to the event comments collection that you want to add it to.
 The API will pick up your identity and add the timestamp.
 E.g (using curl against my test system):

-<pre class="embedcurl">curl -v -H "Content-Type: application/json" -H "Authorization: OAuth f9b4f1a9b30bdc0d" -X POST http://api.joindin.local/v2.1/events/31/comments --data '{"comment": "Wonderful event, thanks!"}'
+<pre class="embedcurl">curl -v -H "Content-Type: application/json" -H "Authorization: Bearer f9b4f1a9b30bdc0d" -X POST http://api.joindin.local/v2.1/events/31/comments --data '{"comment": "Wonderful event, thanks!"}'
 </pre>

 <!-- You only need to reference this script once per page. -->